pimbrouwers/Falco/README.md

 ## Design Goals

-- Provide a toolset to build a working full-stack web application.
+- Provide a toolset to build a working full-stack web application in F#.
 - Should be simple, extensible and integrate with existing .NET libraries.
 - Can be easily learned.